career-match/career-match.github.io/index.md

 Admins can monitor the site for inappropriate content, and create new categories of musical tastes, capabilities, and goals.

-Note: if you choose this idea for your final project, you cannot name it “Company Connectro”.
-Come up with a different name for your final project.

 Some mockup pages include:

 - Landing page